Numbers of signed Spanish mortgages

-Regionally Madrid had the most Spanish mortgage completions.
-For a few months now they have often taken the top spot which was historically always Andalusia in terms of numbers.
+Regionally Madrid had the most Spanish loan completions.
+For a few months now they have often taken the top spot .Historically this was Andalusia, in terms of numbers.

 In March Madrid completed on 6102 new loans, Andalusia 6069 and Catulana was third with 5135.

 Andalusia due to higher loan sizes lent 17% more than last month.
 24.1% more than last year and 30% more capital year to date.

 Valencia as one of the few coastal regions to see any decrease, and was down 12.6% on last month.
 Bringing the region to about same levels as last year, year to date.